Production

 Where possible we collaborate with selected third parties, other brands and organisations to ensure that we are continually improving our processes and the standards in our supply chains.
 Some of the existing relationships that we have can be found below.

-Bangladesh Accord - The Accord is an independent, legally binding agreement between brands and trade unions to work towards a safe and healthy garment and textile industry in Bangladesh.
+Bangladesh Accord- The Accord is an independent, legally binding agreement between brands and trade unions to work towards a safe and healthy garment and textile industry in Bangladesh.
 Sainsbury’s has been a member of the Accord since it launched in 2013.
 It’s purpose is to enable a working environment in which no worker needs to fear fires, building collapses, or other accidents that could be prevented with reasonable health and safety measures.

-Ethical Trading Initiative - We are founding members of the Ethical Trading Initiative (ETI), working closely with suppliers, non-profit organisations and unions to develop innovative responses to worker exploitation and forced labour.
+Ethical Trading Initiative- We are founding members of the Ethical Trading Initiative (ETI), working closely with suppliers, non-profit organisations and unions to develop innovative responses to worker exploitation and forced labour.
 We participate in a number of ETI working groups focusing on particular supply chains where there are opportunities to improve working conditions through collaboration.

 Textiles 2030 – We are signatories to WRAP’s Textiles 2030 initiative, which brings together businesses to collaborate on carbon and water targets, and contribute to discussions around policy development for textiles in the UK.
 Each year we submit our fibre tonnage data and receive an individual report allowing us to interrogate the impact of our sourcing, manufacture, and design.
-From 2019 to 2021, our total water usage decreased by 28% - a reduction of 39,937,318m³.

 Where do you source from?

-We source Tu clothing from 12 countries around the world and we work with nearly 300 sites.
+We source Tu clothing from 15 countries around the world and we work with over 300 sites.
 If you would like to know more about where our Tu products are made we have published a list of our Tier 1 sites with information including address and number of workers.
-You can view the list here (pdf) or download it here (excel).
+You can view the list here (pdf) or download it here(excel).
 This list will be updated every 12 months.
 Our factory disclosure is also available on the Apparel Coalition Registry and you can read more about the importance of supply chain transparency for Sainsbury’s here.

-Sustainable Apparel Coalition – The Higg Index
+Cascale – The Higg Index

 We recognise the importance of reducing our environmental impact and doing this collaboratively as an industry.
-In 2019 we became members of the Sustainable Apparel Coalition (SAC).
+In 2019 we became members of the Cascale.
 At Tu, we share the SAC's vision of an apparel, footwear, and textile industry that produces no unnecessary environmental harm and has a positive impact on the people and communities associated with its activities.
 Our membership of the SAC gives us access to a suite of measurement tools called the Higg Index.
 We started to roll out the Higg Facility Environmental Module (Higg FEM) to Tier 1 suppliers throughout 2019.

-In 2021, 67% of all clothing sites are now on Higg.
-We will continue the rollout of the Higg FEM over the next few years and use the data we receive from this to better understand our environmental footprint and environmental risk within our supply base and work towards reducing our impact on the environment with our sites.
+In 2023, 100% of all clothing sites are now on Higg.
+We will continue the rollout of the Higg FEM and use the data we receive.

 The Higg FEM measures: